viorel-anghel/longhorn-dashboard-explained/README.md

 Consult the _Node_ page for disk space, read columns from right to left:

 Column _Size_ - that is exactly what storage you have on the node (total disk space of the node minus reserved space).
-For details, click on the three lines menu on each node to _Edit node and disks_.
+For details, click on column _Operation_ on the three lines menu on each node to _Edit node and disks_.

-Column _Used_ X/Y - X is exactly how much storage is used inside volumes.
+Column _Used_ X/Y - X is exactly how much storage are using inside volumes.
 For example, you may create a 10GB PVC/PV and store only 1GB files inside it.
 Second number in this column is total space on the node (reserved space included).

 Column _Allocated_ Z/T - Z is the sum of sum allocated disk space by volumes, the _storage:_ part in PVC definition: